Module Code: POU44040

 To develop an understanding of the major issues, actors and trends shaping African politics today and the key theories that help to explain these dynamics.

 Engaging with both established theories and emerging research, the course will challenge some stereotypical views of African states and provide a nuanced understanding of the dynamics of African politics.
-During the course we will look at the legacies of colonialism in Africa, post-colonial experiences of authoritarian rule, recent moves towards democracy, the causes and consequences of economic crisis, the persistence of conflict and crises in health.
+During the course we will look at the legacies of pre-colonial period, slavery, colonialism, post-colonial experiences of authoritarian rule, recent moves towards democracy, the causes and consequences of economic crisis, and issues such as gender, environmental crisis and migration.

 - Nicolas van de Walle.
 2001.
 African Economies and the Politics of Permanent Crisis, 1979-1999.
 Cambridge University Press.